IRS Collection Notices

 A few things to know about IRS notices:

 The IRS always contacts taxpayers by mail.
 They will NEVER call or contact you by email or social media to ask for personal or financial information.
 If this happens, it's a SCAM and you should sever contact immediately and report it to the authorities.
+Even if an IRS notice is legitimate, it's rarely a good idea to call them.
+Unless we tell you otherwise, it's generally best to correspond with them in writing.

 The "due date" on the notice is simply the date through which the IRS has calculated interest.
 We all think that the IRS has super-computers that track our every move, but the reality is that they don't even have the computing power to calculate your balance in real-time.
 Instead, they run the calculation just before the notice is printed.
 With few exceptions, the only "penalty" for paying late is that a little interest will accrue.
 In fact, balances of less than $10 are usually written off as rounding error.

 IRS notices are created at a central printing office in Colorado and take about two to three weeks to be printed and mailed.
-If you paid your IRS bill and then received a balance due notice two weeks later, they very likely "crossed in the mail".
+If you paid your IRS bill and then received a balance due notice several weeks later, they very likely "crossed in the mail".

 Here is a list of typical IRS notices along with a general time frame and what they mean: